 The DWP will also look at this if you need to claim universal credit.

 Stay with friends or family on return to UK if you can.
-Many returning residents can claim benefits and get some homeless help within 3 months of arrival.
-But you won't always qualify for emergency housing.

 You can usually get help if you're an Irish citizen or have settled status in the UK.